 - Presume that the other person has a reason as valid as yours.

 - Think the best of the other person.

 - Never look for culprits, look for solutions.

 6. Establish agreements

-- Wishing to change somebody, imposing things, making him or her do something, generates a lot of resistance and very little commitment.
+- Wanting to change the other, imposing, making him or her do something for your benefit, generate a lot of resistance and very little commitment.

 - Mistakes are vital to evolve.
 They are not as bad as we have culturally learned.
-They are an unwanted result that enables us depending on our attitude, to learning to obtain wanted results.
+They are only unwanted results that enable us, depending on our attitude, to learn to obtain wanted results.
 We all make mistakes!
-No judgment, guilt or condemnation can rectify a mistake.
-A mistake is corrected through a different action
+No judgment, guilt, or condemnation can rectify a mistake.
+A mistake is only corrected through a different action.

 - In all differences, there’s a potential to achieve a middle ground.
-Freeing ourselves from feeling as leaders from the decisions, and having a less selfish and broader vision of our conscience, allows us to observe every situation with neutrality.
+Freeing ourselves from feeling the only owners of decisions, and having a less selfish and broader vision of our consciousness, allows us to observe every situation with neutrality.
 Differences can then be evened out by giving the best of ourselves.
 It’s here where the commitment of each party to overcome obstacles and appreciate the relationship above all else is measured.

-- From consciousness, there is an openness to compromise, to create something new, to make commitments supported by agreements that benefit both parties, but never threats.
+- Consciousness is always open to compromise because what matters is to create something new for the good of all, to make commitments supported by agreements that benefit both parties, but never threaten.

-- Take it as a game, in the end, that’s life a process full of experiences where the only things that matter, are the lessons we learn along the way.
+- Take it as a game, in the end, that’s life! a process full of experiences where the only thing that matters, is the lesson we learn along the way.

 - Everything you do will be done with serenity and you will get better results than if you deal with them in angst or stress.